-Construction Workers Injury Attorneys
+Construction Workers Injury Attorneys in York PA

 The construction industry is considered the most dangerous industry for workers.
 Each year, thousands of workers are injured or killed on construction sites.
 Construction accidents can be devastating for the accident victim and their family, resulting in piles of medical bills, lost wages, and a hard recovery.

 Construction workers hurt on the job are entitled to workers’ compensation.
 If you’ve experienced an injury on a construction job site and are trying to navigate the Pennsylvania workers’ compensation process, the team at Dale E. Anstine personal injury law firm can help.
 We understand the complexities of the workers’ comp system and have represented thousands of injured workers.
 Reach out today for a free workers’ comp case evaluation.